 While trial sites remain an important and often essential component of clinical trials, the choice to conduct a virtual trial can bring with it many advantages.
 These include better patient engagement, cost efficiencies, improved data capture and empowered research teams.

-Not only do they eliminate travel time to trial sites, they provide a safer and more comfortable space (a patient’s home) in which to receive treatment.
+Not only do they eliminate travel time to trial sites, they provide a potentially safer and more comfortable space (a patient’s home) in which to receive treatment.
 Patients with mobility issues are also granted reprieve and greater access to trials when they are virtual.

 The cost savings are also a major benefit as, while trial staff will likely still be based at a single site or a reduced number of sites in multi-site trials, the operating costs will be significantly lower.